 QUOTE: “Forget not that the earth delights to feel your bare feet, & the winds long to play with your hair.” ~ Khalil Gibran

-📕 Maria Montessori said “Children’s play is their work….”, and “toys are their words” was added by modern play therapists.
+📕 Maria Montessori said “Children’s play is their work….”, and modern play therapists added “Toys are their words”.
 Children are concrete learners, & must experience their world through all their senses in order to make sense of it.

 Normal BRAIN Development

 Although we’re born with basic genetic wiring, most of our synaptic connections form in early childhood.
 This process is shaped by internal & external experiences, & guided by the emotional bonds created between parent & child

 So it’s very important to provide a loving family, warm home, with special attention (affection, playing…..), & appropriate education – to ensure healthy brain growth that will lead to a child’s optimum mental, emotional & social development.
 (Brain Development in Children – detailed by age & style)

 0 – 1.5 yr: Almost all neuron (nerve cells) are present at birth, but most are not yet formed into networks.
 Greatest growth is seen in sensori-motor & visual cortex, & then the frontal lobe.
 Piaget’s “practice play” reflects the development of these areas

 1.5 – 3 yrs: Synapses continue to expand, reaching about 1,000 trillion – twice the density of the adult brain. so the toddler brain is twice as active.

 3 – 6 yrs: Fastest growth period for the frontal lobes.
 Processing speed, memory & problem solving increases